 One aim of my interview with Nancy Tobin was to assess her experiences in her field with regard to gender (see In and Out of the Studio sidebar).
 When I ask Tobin about gender distribution and her experience as a woman in her field, she confidently asserts that she has not experienced gender discrimination working within the Montreal experimental theatre and dance scene.
 Similarly, during her technical training at UQAM, Tobin may have been among a minority of women but "I certainly didn't feel like I was invaded or invading an environment."
 However, she notes that if she were to move into bigger mainstream productions, she would need to expend some energy maintaining the level of respect that she currently enjoys.
-From her time spent observing Broadway and the East End, Tobin finds the situation very unbalanced in terms of gender, and bigger productions also have intensive organizational hierarchies that often reflect mainstream social stereotypes-for instance the captain-like sound engineer at the mixing console is most often male.
+From her time spent observing Broadway and the East End, Tobin finds the situation very unbalanced in terms of gender, and bigger productions also have intensive organizational hierarchies that often reflect mainstream social stereotypes for instance the captain-like sound engineer at the mixing console is most often male.
 Tobin comments that if she were to move to bigger productions, she would need to elbow her way in.

 On the other hand, there are so few people employed to do experimental sound design for theatre that gender is not an issue for Tobin in her professional life at the moment.
 She notes that there are only 3 or 4 people in the city who work in this way, two of whom are women.
-"It's as if I'm setting a standard", she says, and SO this tradition includes women from the beginning.
-Tobin, the more immediate challenge is for sound robin and her peers are developing
+"It's as if I'm setting a standard", she says, and so this new tradition includes women from the beginning.
+For Tobin, the more immediate challenge is for designers to garner respect theatre and Though lighting design is receiving more recognition, the sound designer is still robin and her peers are developing demanding to be billed on the show poster and in the press